 (c) "Artifacts" means natural or artificial articles, objects, implements, or other items of archaeological interest.

 (d) "Authenticate" means to establish the presence of or high potential of human burials or human skeletal remains being located in a discrete area, delimit the boundaries of human burial grounds or graves, and attempt to determine the ethnic, cultural, or religious affiliation of individuals interred.

 (e) "Burial" means the organic remnants of the human body that were intentionally interred as part of a mortuary process.

 (f) "Burial ground" means a discrete location that is known to contain or has high potential to contain human remains based on physical evidence, historical records, or reliable informant accounts.

-(g) "Cemetery" means a discrete location that is known to contain or intended to be used for the internment of human remains.
+(g) "Cemetery" means a discrete location that is known to contain or intended to be used for the interment of human remains.

 (h) "Disturb" means any activity that significantly harms the physical integrity or setting of a human burial or human burial ground.

-(i) "Grave goods" means objects or artifacts directly associated with human burials or human burial grounds that were placed as part of a mortuary ritual at the time of internment.
+(i) "Grave goods" means objects or artifacts directly associated with human burials or human burial grounds that were placed as part of a mortuary ritual at the time of interment.

 (j) "Human remains" means the calcified portion of the human body, not including isolated teeth, or cremated remains deposited in a container or discrete feature.

 (k) "Identification" means to analyze organic materials to attempt to determine if they represent human remains and to attempt to establish the ethnic, cultural, or religious affiliations of such remains.